 Personal Data: any information relating to a user or subscriber that can be used to, either directly or indirectly, identify that user or subscriber, or to distinguish that user or subscriber from others.

 Sensing target density: total number of objects to be sensed per geographic area.
 It is a measure of how many objects the 3GPP system can detect, identify and/or track within a target sensing area.

+User consent information: an explicit authorization for the 6G system to operate on Personal Data including what kind of data can be collected, stored, used for processing and exposed to third parties.